dannsam/xenko-docs/manual/graphics/materials/material-colors.md

-# Material Colors
+# Material colors

-Material can fetch their values using color (rgb) or scalar (single float) value providers.
+Materials can fetch values using color (rgb) or scalar (single float) value providers.

-The Material System supports several kinds of color/scalar providers:
+The material system supports several kinds of color/scalar providers:

 - **Texture**: The color/scalar is provided by sampling a texture
 - **Constant Value**: The color/scalar is provided by a constant value
 - **Binary Operator**: Combines two color/scalar value providers
-- **Shader**: The color/scalar is provided by a ComputeColor shader (this is not yet accessible from the Game Studio).
+- **Shader**: The color/scalar is provided by a ComputeColor shader.
 This provider allows to use procedural values.
 - **Vertex Attribute Value** (*coming soon*): The color/scalar is provided by attributes stored in the mesh

-You can select the provider by clicking on the blue drop-down of a Diffuse Map/Specular Map/Normal Map...etc.:
+To select the provider, use the drop-down menu of a Diffuse Map/Specular Map/Normal Map:

 ![media/material-colors-1.png](media/material-colors-1.png)